Showing posts with label pizza. Show all posts

 Mystic Pizza a Slice of Heaven šŸ•šŸ•šŸ•šŸ•

-Kat and Daisy are sisters and rivals: Kat studies astronomy works at the planetarium in the famous Whaling Museum of The Mystic Seaport, as well as the restaurant, and has been accepted to attend Yale University on a partial scholarship.
+Kat and Daisy are sisters and rivals: Kat studies astronomy and works at the planetarium in the famous Whaling Museum of Mystic Seaport, as well as the restaurant, and has been accepted to attend Yale University on a partial scholarship.
 Daisy just wants to find love through lust while trying to get out of Mystic.
-Kat is the apple of her Portuguese mother's eye, while Daisy is not because her mother feels she is wilder and is not as goal-oriented as her younger sister.
+Kat is the apple of her Portuguese mother's eye, whereas Daisy is not, as her mother feels she is wilder and less goal-oriented than her younger sister.

 Mystic Pizza History